Featured image credit: ESA/CNES/Arianespace – Photo Optique Video du CSG – S. Martin

 Built by the Italian aerospace company Avio, the rocket is 30 m (98 ft) tall overall, and has a diameter of 3.0 m (~10 ft) at its widest section.
 Its mass at time of launch is 137,000 kg (302,000 lbs).
 It can deploy a payload mass of 1,430 kg (3,150 lbs) to a polar orbit of 700 km altitude with 90° inclination.

 Vega has had one launch failure (VV15) in 2019 and another (VV17) in 2020.
 The anomaly on VV15 was found to most likely be due to a thermo-structural failure in the forward dome area of the Z23 motor.
 The failure on VV17 was confirmed in December 2020 to be due to incorrectly connected cables in the rocket’s AVUM upper stage.

 Vega First Stage – P80

-The rocket motor burns for a duration of 110 seconds, and has a specific impulse of 280 seconds.
+The rocket motor burns for a duration of 110 seconds, and has a specific impulse (its efficiency) of 280 seconds.
 While burning, it generates an average thrust of 3,015 kN.